Understanding Slander Laws Washington State

 - The defendant acted with reckless disregard for the truth when he made the statement.

-Also, you need to be aware of the fact that Washington State’s defamation statute of limitations is two years.
+Be aware of the fact that Washington State’s defamation statute of limitations is two years.
 This means that after the statement has been said, you have 2 years to sue the person who made the statement.
 After 2 years, your claim is not valid.

 The Laws You Need to Know About Washington State’s Slander Cases

 There are some elements of slander laws in Washington State that are slightly different from other states.
 Let’s look at them in detail:

 Like all states, Washington State distinguishes between private and public figures in slander cases.
 Public figures and limited-purpose public figures have to prove that the defendant acted with actual malice when he made the statement.

 - Limited-purpose public figures: the people that are not exactly famous but in some way became involved in a matter of public interest

 - Actual malice: the person who made the statement willingly ignored the truth, knew what he said was wrong, and made the statement willingly to damage the person.